Devilish-Trio/EPUBtoKindleFix/README.md

 # Context
-- Amazon are catching up to reused epubs.
-On Reddit, a fix was established, and my goal is to make it simple as possible.
+Amazon is catching up to reused e-books in the epub format, which can be a problem for people who have legitimately purchased e-books and want to use them on multiple devices.
+On Reddit, someone found a fix for this issue, and my goal is to explain it in a simple and easy-to-understand way.

-- The script will convert an epub to mobi then back to change hashed epub, making it unique, bypassing Amazons anti piracy measures
+The fix involves using a script that converts an epub file to a mobi file, and then back to an epub file.
+This process changes the hashed epub file, making it unique and bypassing Amazon's anti-piracy measures.
+This allows people who have legitimately purchased e-books in the epub format to use them on multiple devices without any issues.
-- This script was created by ChatGPT A.I

 # Prerequisite
 - You need to have Calibre installed: https://calibre-ebook.com/
 # How TO RUN